Note: The original author is the team of Nate Maddrey and Coin Metrics. The following is the translation:

 It is worth noting that the Pearson correlation coefficient between Bitcoin and the S & P 500 Index surged to a historical high of 0.52 on the 12th, compared with the previous high of 0.32.
 This shows that the relationship between the cryptocurrency market and the existing financial market is getting closer and closer, and its response to external events is stronger than ever.

-- Analysis of the madman market on May 20: Investment technology is the magic weapon to make money in the future
+- Analysis of the madman market on May 4; human greed is one of the most difficult to overcome

 (Note: The following pictures and data are from Coin Metrics)